caseybetts/TimeFlow/README.md

 The **Add Task** button is still useful for one-off additions or quick edits when you only need to create a single scheduled item.

 Each task type has pre-action and post-action buffer durations.
-The task's core event time stays fixed, while the timeline uses those buffers to show the full work window around that event.
+The task's core event time is based on the time entered by the user, while the timeline uses those buffers to show the full work window around that event.
+Pre-action and post-action buffer times are specific to the task type and can be edited when creating the task and default values can be changed in the settings.

 ### Timeline And Day View